-This topic covers the supported commands and options of the Postman CLI.
+This topic covers the commands and options supported by the Postman CLI.

 postman

-is the base call of the Postman CLI.
-Run this command with the commands and options detailed below.
+.
+Run this command with the syntax and options detailed below.

 Option | Details |